sparrowred/script.umsa.mame.surfer/README.md

 ![UMSA](https://github.com/sparrowred/script.umsa.mame.surfer/raw/master/screenshot.png)

-Warning: This software is still in development.
-Except some bugs and some not so well working features.
+Warning: Software is still in development, expect some bugs and some not so well working features.

 Features:
 - Tries to choose the best machine for an entry from a MAME softwarelist